-The main admissions gate is in the parking lot, at the point where you enter the Fair.
-There you will purchase your entrance wristbands (there is a different color for each day), and you have the option of picking up a Fair Map, a Children’s Scavenger Hunt, and a Walking Tour describing some of the historic buildings in Bluemont.
-There is a secondary admissions gate near the handicapped lot at Eplings Landscaping.
+The main admission gate is in the parking lot, at the point where you enter the Fair.
+There you will purchase your entrance wristbands (there is a different color for each day), and you have the option of picking up a Fair Map, Scavenger Hunt information, and a Walking Tour describing some of the historic buildings in Bluemont.
+There is a secondary admission gate near the handicapped lot at Eplings Landscaping.
 Please visit this gate for a wristband if you park in a non-designated area.

 If Snickersville Turnpike is one way, how will I leave the Fair?

 All cars leaving the Fair will be required to turn left/south on Snickersville Turnpike.
 You have several options from there, so you may want to use your GPS to return home.
 If you are returning to Rt.
 7, you can turn left on Yellow Schoolhouse, which takes you directly to the highway over a lovely gravel road.
 To avoid gravel, the best option is to continue down the Turnpike and take a left at Airmont Road.
 This leads into the town of Round Hill, ending on Business Rt.
 7, where you will either go left to head west or right to head east; there is an access to the highway Rt.
 7 within a mile in either direction.